 kubectl config use-context <context-name>

-The watch mechanism in Kubernetes is an event-driven architecture that ensures the system stays up to date with the desired state.
+Kubernetes uses an event-driven watch mechanism where controllers monitor changes in etcd and reconcile the current state with the declared desired configuration.
 It enables components to listen for changes and act accordingly.

 When you apply a Deployment with kubectl, the following events occur:

-Kind (Kubernetes in Docker) is a tool to create Kubernetes clusters using Docker containers.
+Kind (Kubernetes in Docker) provides a lightweight method for creating local Kubernetes clusters, enabling development and testing without requiring cloud infrastructure.
 It is an excellent way to set up a local Kubernetes cluster for development and testing purposes.

 Before we dive into the setup process, let's ensure we have everything needed to create our local cluster.